sbb-design-systems/lyne-components/src/components/select/readme.md

 Consumers can listen to the native `change`/`input` event on the `sbb-select` component to intercept the selection's change;
 the current value can be read from `event.target.value`.
-Additionally `sbb-option` will emit `option-selected` when selected via user interaction.
+Additionally `sbb-option` will emit `optionSelected` when selected via user interaction.

 ## Keyboard interaction